namesakefyi/namesake/docs/CONTRIBUTING.md

 > [!NOTE]
 > If this is your first time using Convex, [follow the tour](https://docs.convex.dev/get-started) to understand how the system works and read [The Zen of Convex](https://docs.convex.dev/zen) to understand best practices.

-### Configure authentication setup (first time only)
+### Set up authentication (first time only)

-To configure authentication automatically Convex ships with a CLI command that will guide you through the process.
-Run:
+Namesake authenticates users with [Convex Auth](https://labs.convex.dev/auth).
+To initialize authentication for local development, run:

 ```shell
 npx @convex-dev/auth
 ```

 > [!NOTE]
-> Refer to the [Manual Setup guide](https://labs.convex.dev/auth/setup/manual) for more information on setting up authentication manually or if you encounter any issues with the the command above.
+> If you run into issues or prefer to set up authentication manually, refer to Convex Auth's [manual setup guide](https://labs.convex.dev/auth/setup/manual).

 ## Making changes